 2. You were recently given access to the room (e.g. new room assignment or room change, etc.).
 Wait approximately 5 minutes for the lock to update and try again.
 You should now get an amber light and can try your mobile device again.

 3. You do not have access to that room.
 Contact the Housing Office for assistance.

 You have access to that room and can open the door while the green light is lit.

-The batteries are dead or your DukeCard is damaged.
-Try your mobile credential to enter your room.
+Try your mobile device to enter your room.
 If the lock doesn't respond with an amber light, the batteries are dead.
 Contact the Housing Office for assistance.

-- Click on the yellow My DukeCard log in button on the top right of the screen
+- Click on the My DukeCard Log In button on the top right of the screen.

 - Make sure the deadbolt has not been engaged - you will need to ask whomever is in the room to unlock the door.